 Cruising with Booze: What You Need to Know About Transporting Alcohol in Canada

 When it comes to alcoholic beverages, Canada is known as a world leader both in production and consumption.
 Molson Coors, with headquarters in Denver, Colorado, and Montreal, Quebec, is one of the top ten largest global beer marketers by volume.
-This is according to a study by David Jernigan of the Department of Health, Behavior and Society, Johns Hopkins Bloomberg School of Public Health in Baltimore, Md.
+This is according to a study by David Jernigan of the Department of Health, Behaviour and Society, Johns Hopkins Bloomberg School of Public Health in Baltimore, Md.
 According to a report by Statistics Canada, the country’s wine production grew by an average yearly rate of 7.1% from 1993 to 2005 (From the Vine to the Glass: Canada's Grape and Wine Industry.
 By Penny Hope-Ross).
 Finally, a study by the Centre for Addiction and Mental Health found that Canadians drink more than 50 per cent above the global average.
 Obviously we love our adult beverages.

-Given our propensity to produce and consume mass quantities of alcohol, it’s only natural that we will be moving our favorite tasty beverage from one part of the country to another, even if it’s just a short day trip with enough beer to enjoy a picnic or ball game.
-Unfortunately it’s not as simple as throwing a few drinks in the backseat and heading over to visit relatives in a neighboring province, or shipping Aunt Edna a case of her favorite wine at Christmas.
+Given our propensity to produce and consume mass quantities of alcohol, it’s only natural that we will be moving our favourite tasty beverage from one part of the country to another, even if it’s just a short day trip with enough beer to enjoy a picnic or ball game.
+Unfortunately it’s not as simple as throwing a few drinks in the backseat and heading over to visit relatives in a neighbouring province, or shipping Aunt Edna a case of her favourite wine at Christmas.
 Canada has some unique laws that require us to be mindful of how we transport alcoholic beverages, and how much we can legally possess while traveling.

 Prohibition-Era Laws Still Influence Transport Within Canada